saoirse-defi/CI-MS4-Farm2Table/README.md

 #### How to run your project on Heroku

 Follow these steps:
-1. Create a virtual environment with pipenv and install Flask and Gunicorn
+1. Create a virtual environment with pipenv and install Django and Gunicorn
 2. Create a “Procfile” and write the following code "touch Procfile" in the command line
 3. Create “runtime.txt” and write the following code "touch runtime.txt" in the command line
 4. Create a folder named “app” and enter the folder